 No. The Healing Place provides food, shelter, toiletries and clothing.
 It is not helpful for families to give clients money.
 For example: Give them cigarettes instead of money for cigarettes.
 Give them a phone card instead of money for the phone.
 Give them a bus ticket instead of money for the bus.
-Money triggers some clients to think about and start using again.
+Money triggers some participants to think about and potentially return to using again.